 All applicants must include the following documents:

-Please upload unofficial copies of transcripts when you apply to Concordia because it speeds up the review of your application.
+Please upload unofficial copies of transcripts (front and back) when you apply to Concordia because it speeds up the review of your application.

 Uploaded transcripts, however, are not official transcripts.
 Official transcripts are documents sent directly from an institution to our Admissions Application Centre.
 Unless otherwise specified, we request official transcripts only once you are admitted.